mttdr/sdv-streamlined-quality/GiftDecline/README.md

 - `ResetEveryXDays: int` = Reset all gift tastes to their original value after this many days have passed, starting from the very first day (Day 1, Year 1).
 If set to `0`, gift taste will never be reset.
 Defaults to `112` (= yearly)
+- `MaximumDeviation: int` = Limit how much the taste for a gift can drop.
+E.g. if set to `2`, a loved gift can not fall below a neutral reaction.

 ## CLI